 To understand what methods are, let's go back to English grammar.

 As I explain above when defining the term “object”, an object has something done to it.
 The method is the “something” which is done to the object.
-In the words of Walkenbach in VBA Programming for Dummies:
+In other words: A method expresses an action performed with/on an object.

-In grammatical terms, and as illustrated by Bill Jelen and Tracy Syrstad in Excel 2013 VBA and Macros, a method (in VBA) is roughly the equivalent of a verb.
+In grammatical terms, a method (in VBA) is roughly the equivalent of a verb (in English).
 I cover the topic of methods in more detail here.

 Let's continue using horses to illustrate the meaning of these Visual Basic for Applications components: